 Richard V Manning, 78, of Parishville

-WATERTOWN, New York (WWNY) - Richard V Manning, age 78, of Parishville, New York passed away on Wednesday, January 18, 2023 at the Canton Potsdam Hospital.
-A mass of christian burial will be held on Friday, January 27th at 11 am at St. Patrick’s Church in Colton, NY with Rev. Joseph Giroux celebrant.
+PARISHVILLE, New York (WWNY) - Richard V Manning, age 78, of Parishville, New York passed away on Wednesday, January 18, 2023 at the Canton Potsdam Hospital.
+A funeral mass will be held at St. Patrick’s Church in Colton, NY on Friday, February 3rd at 11 am with Rev. Joseph Giroux celebrant.
 Burial will take place in the spring at Chapel Hill Cemetery in Parishville, NY.
-Friends may call at the Garner Funeral Service on Thursday, January 26th from 4-7 pm.
+Arrangements are with the Garner Funeral Service.
+There will be calling hours on Thursday, February 2nd at the Garner Funeral Service from 4-7 pm.

 Copyright 2023 WWNY.
 All rights reserved.